gnilk/testrunner/README.md

 5) Run 'make' or 'msbuild ALL_BUILD.vcxproj'

 ## Dependencies
-On Linux and macOS you need 'nm' installed - and the development header - this come from binutils.
+On Linux and macOS you need 'nm' installed - and the development headers - this come from binutils.
 On Linux just do:
 ```shell
 sudo apt install binutils binutils-dev
 ```